4L Trophy

 The key role of partners and sponsors.

-Traveling sustainably in the desert does not rest solely on the crews.
-The 4L Trophy partners also participate in the ecological transition of the event.
+Traveling sustainably in the desert does not rest solely on the teams.
+Partners of the 4L Trophy also participate in the ecological transition of the event.
 Provide eco-responsible solutions Sponsors can:

 • Offer reusable water bottles, sorting kits, eco-designed products,

-• Set up awareness campaigns: workshops, educational materials, prevention messages.
-Support local projects Associations like Cap Eco Solidaire and Surfrider Foundation Morocco work with Trophy participants to:
+• Set up awareness-raising actions: workshops, educational materials, prevention messages.
+Support local projects Associations such as Cap Eco Solidaire and Surfrider Foundation Morocco work with Trophists to:

 • defend eco-citizen values,